A human focus for 21st century life sciences

 03 - 04 February 2026 09:00 - 17:00 One Birdcage Walk Free Watch online

-Science+ meeting organised by Professor Geoffrey J Pilkington, Ms Rebecca Ram and Ms Kathy Archibald.
+Science+ meeting organised by Professor Geoffrey J Pilkington, Ms Rebecca Ram and Ms Kathy Archibald on behalf of the Alliance for Human Relevant Science.

-This meeting will showcase the transformative value of innovative, human-focused biomedical technologies, which are providing invaluable insights into human diseases and could underpin the development and optimal use of new and repurposed medicines.
-It will bring together researchers, clinicians, industries, regulators and others to discuss key challenges and how to surmount them to to accelerate their advantageous development and implementation.
+This meeting showcased the transformative value of innovative, human-focused biomedical technologies, which are providing invaluable insights into human diseases and could underpin the development and optimal use of new and repurposed medicines.
+It brought together researchers, clinicians, industries, regulators and others to discuss key challenges and how to surmount them to to accelerate their advantageous development and implementation.

 Image credit: iStock.com / sturti